tlietz/bounce_out/README.md

 The goal of this project is to create a minimalistic web game that uses only the Matterjs library on the frontend, with an Elixir backend.

 The client and server communicate with websockets.
-A Postgres database is used to store games that were played so that users can replay them.

 ## Client and Server Interaction